 So we've played a bunch with switches now, and even designed our own!
 But how does the Chibi Chip actually know when to turn things on and off with the switch?
+0

-It works by taking in information from the world through the input pin.
-The pin is named "input" because information goes "in" to the board.
+It works by taking in information from the world through an input pin.
+This is called "input" because information goes "in" to the board.
 What information, you ask?
 Voltage!